Herbert S. Gutowsky: Awards and honors

 In addition to awards received during his lifetime, Gutowsky's contributions have been recognized posthumously.
 The laboratory where he and others worked was recognized as a National Historic Chemical Landmark by the American Chemical Society in 2002.
-Gutowsky's 1951 publication entitled “Coupling among Nuclear Magnetic Dipoles in Molecules”, the first observation of spin-spin couplings in liquids, was a crucial step in transforming NMR spectroscopy into one of the most powerful tools in chemical science.
+Gutowsky's 1951 publication entitled "Coupling among Nuclear Magnetic Dipoles in Molecules", the first observation of spin–spin couplings in liquids, was a crucial step in transforming NMR spectroscopy into one of the most powerful tools in chemical science.
 The importance of this publication was recognized with a Citation for Chemical Breakthrough Award from the Division of History of Chemistry of the American Chemical Society, presented to the University of Illinois in 2016.

 Personal

 Gutowsky was an avid bicyclist in his early life, and also a bird-watcher.
 He later became very interested in growing roses in his own garden.

 He was married twice, in 1949 to Barbara Stuart with whom he had three sons, and in 1982 to Virginia Warner.

-He suffered from diabetes and from Parkinson's disease.
+He had diabetes and Parkinson's disease.

 Gutowsky died on January 13, 2000, in Urbana, Illinois.